natcap/invest.users-guide/source/wind_energy.rst

 This model can flexibly include valuation for both foundation-based and floating turbine designs.
 This is accomplished by letting the user enter the appropriate unit cost information for their farm design.
 Outputs are constrained by user-editable depth and distance parameters, so it is important to adjust these to reflect the appropriate technological constraints of your design choice.
 Foundation-based turbines have conventionally been limited to a depth of around 60 meters.

 Foundation cost information is relatively difficult to come by.
 Monopile foundations are the most common foundation type and are typically mated to 3.6 MW turbines.
 Ramboll, a major foundation manufacturer, estimates that monopile foundations with a 3.6 MW turbine are $2 million per foundation.
 Monopile costs at Burbo and Rhyl Flats in the UK were given in press releases as $1.9 million $2.2 million respectively.
 Jacketed foundations are more robust than monopile foundations and are typically used with 5.0 MW turbines and/or in deep water.
 Two press releases for Nordsee Ost (Germany) and Ormonde (UK) put the unit costs for this type of foundation at $2.74 million and $2.43 million respectively.
 A 2012 release by the European Energy Programme for Recovery put the cost of deepwater (40 meters) gravity foundations at Global Tech 1 (Germany) as $6.65 million per foundation.

 All foundations should feature an increasing cost with depth as material costs will necessarily be higher; however, this is not captured in this model currently due to the paucity of project cost data to estimate such a relationship.
+Jacquemin et al (2011) used field data to estimate foundation weight as a function of water depth; however the data and functions are not given making it impossible to replicate their work.
+Nonetheless, this source does provide a means to approximate different foundation technology costs including floating foundation technology.
+Samoteskul et al (2014) demonstrate how the data from Jacquemin et al (2011) can be used in this way.

 Electricity Transmission
 ^^^^^^^^^^^^^^^^^^^^^^^^